JoshuaEkpa/MAVEN_MOVIES-SQL-ANALYSIS-QUERIES-PERFORMANCE/README.md

 📌 Project Overview

-This Project analyzes the maven Movies rental database using SQL and Power BI to uncover trends in movie rentals, customer behaviour, revenue performance, and geagrahical distribution.
+This Project analyzes the maven movies rental database using SQL and Power BI to uncover trends in movie rentals, customer behaviour, revenue performance, and geagrahical distribution.
 The goal isto transform raw transactional data into actionable business insights through optimized SQL queries and interactives visualizations.